wiliamsouza/wiliamsouza.github.com/_posts/2020-05-23-part1-iam-oauth-provider.markdown

 Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 Built by experienced developers, it takes care of much of the hassle of Web development, so you can focus on writing your app without needing to reinvent the wheel.
 -- [Django website]

-Lets get start by creating a virtual environment:
+Let's get started by creating a virtual environment:

 {% highlight shell %}
 mkproject iam